dku-boanlab/sfc/README.md

 suricata-ips: 192.168.122.15
 tcpdump: 192.168.122.16
 NAT: 192.168.122.17
-Check 'OpenSSH server' when selecting software to install

-- IF YOU WANT TO SAVE YOUR TIME, YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM
+- IF YOU WANT TO SAVE YOUR TIME, YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM,
-THEN, YOU CAN JUST CLONE AND RECONFIGURE IT FOR OTHER VNFS
+AND YOU CAN JUST CLONE AND RECONFIGURE IT FOR OTHER VNFS
-(The things that you need to do in cloned VMs might be
-editing /etc/network/interfaces to change the pre-configured IP address and
-editing /etc/hosts and /etc/hostname to change the hostname of the cloned VM)

 2. Push SSH keys to each VM in order to log it in without password
 $ util/push-key.sh [user ID]@[VM IP address]